 Sd/J.R.Holden, O.C.
 “D” Sqdn.
 7th Bn., Royal Tank Regiment

 Lt.
-McGinlay was wounded during the last stand of 4/7 RTR outside Tobruk in the desastrous Gazala battles, and captured in hospital when Tobruk fell.
+McGinlay was wounded during the last stand of 4/7 RTR outside Tobruk in the disastrous Gazala battles, and captured in hospital when Tobruk fell.
 He returned to the Royal Armoured Corps in Italy in 1944, commanding Churchills after his escape from captivity, and fought until the end of the war.

 I would still be interested to hear what became of Major Holden DSO.